-When most people think of the Constitution, they think of things like the right to free speech or the right to bear arms.
-But Article IV, Section 4 of the Constitution is dedicated to ensuring domestic tranquility.
+When most people think of the U.S. Constitution, they think of things like the right to free speech or the right to bear arms.
+But in its first sentence, the Constitution sets forth its commitment to ensuring “domestic tranquility.”
 What does that mean for us today?
-In this blog post, we’ll discuss what domestic tranquility means and how it affects us as citizens.
+We’ll discuss what this concept is and how it affects us as citizens.

 What Is Domestic Tranquility?

 Definitions of this concept vary.
 Most people likely think of peace at home -– that is, within a household.
 However, the drafters of the Constitution meant that it was the federal government’s primary responsibility to ensure peace and order in the land.
 Doing so meant bringing together many different groups who had formed 13 individual colonies based on diverse religious, political, and social beliefs.

 After leaving behind a tumultuous European political climate, the founding statesmen of the U.S. wanted to create a central government that protected its citizens from outside threats.
 That protection involved keeping a watchful eye on other countries, in addition to having a solid relationship with other foreign allies.

 The founders also wanted to ensure that their government encouraged its citizens to voice different opinions in gatherings or groups without government censure or oppression.
 They believed protecting citizens’ free expression was vital, and that the government has a duty to encourage peaceful marches or protests.

 Domestic tranquility encompasses both of these goals.
 To protect the country from outside enemies, the Constitution allocates the federal government the power to negotiate, enter into treaties, and declare war on foreign powers.
 It also attempts to ensure peace among the individual states by giving the federal government the authority to arbitrate disputes and disagreements.